aws-samples/amazon-lex-support-bot/README.md

-# Build a Support Bot using Amazon Lex
+# Build a Support Bot using Amazon Lex and Amazon SageMaker

 ###### Created by Rumi Olsen (rumi@amazon.com) and Ryan Vanderwerf (ryvan@amazon.com)